diku-dk/futhark-website/examples.rst

 This may produce a bunch of diagnostics on standard error, but will also write the result on standard output (``0i32`` - a 32-bit zero).
-We can use built-in instrumentation to determine how long the computation took, not counting GPU context initialisation and the like::
+We can use the built-in instrumentation to determine how long the computation took, not counting GPU context initialisation and the like::

   $ echo 2000000000 | ./fact -t runtime.txt

 The file ``runtime.txt`` will contain the wall time in microseconds.
-On a GTX 780 Ti GPU will compute ``fact(2000000000)`` (two billion) in 7.0ms .
+On a GTX 780 Ti GPU, ``fact(2000000000)`` (two billion!) runs in 7.0ms .
 A `sequential C program`_ using a ``for``-loop to compute the same thing takes 1335.3ms on an Intel Xeon E5-2650 CPU.
 Of course, this is not a realistic performance comparison, as neither program accesses memory, but it shows how easy it is to obtain parallel execution in Futhark.
 If we ask the Futhark compiler to generate sequential C code (with ``futhark-c``), the resulting program runs in exactly the same time as the hand-written C program.

 A More Complex Example
 **********************